nistring/Hierarchical-Temporal-BP-Seg/README.md

-# Video object segmentation for Enhanced Brachial Plexus Visualization in Ultrasound Imaging
+# Real-Time Brachial Plexus Ultrasound Segmentation Using Lightweight Hierarchical Temporal Fusion

 This project develops a video object segmentation system using a temporal segmentation model, specifically tailored for ultrasound images.
 The model integrates a segmentation architecture with temporal modeling capabilities to analyze sequences of images effectively.
 The goal is to apply this video object segmentation model to a **sequential ultrasound imaging technique (SUIT)** to recognize individual components of the **brachial plexus (BP)**, which is expected to aid in brachial plexus block procedures.